New to desert ferns? Learn these

 Pellaea intermedia

-Triangular grayish green leaf with pale brown to gray stem.
+Creeping Cliffbrake Triangular grayish green leaf with pale brown to gray stem.
 Leaflets flat, oval to nearly circular, without spines at tips.
 Partial shade on limestone or granite.
 SIMILAR SPECIES: Identify by round, coinlike leaflets and light-colored stem.
 Sterile leaves of P. truncata may look similar, but stems are dark and leaflets are typically more elongate and/or wavy-edged, with small spines at tips. |

 ![]() |

-Pellaea truncata
+Pellaea truncata Spiny

-Leaves erect, tightly clustered, grayish green, triangular, tripinnate near base, pinnate near tip.
-The pinnate leaflets may be missing on older leaves, leaving the stem tip bare and giving the leaf a rectangular appearance.
+Cliffbrake Leaves erect, tightly clustered, shrubby, grayish green, triangular, tripinnate near base, pinnate near tip.
+The pinnate leaflets may be missing on older leaves, leaving the stem tip bare.
 Leaflets oval, broad on sterile leaves and narrow on fertile leaves, with a tiny spine at the tip of each leaflet.
-Dried leaves are grayer, with tightly rolled leaflets that may droop slightly on the stem.
-Most common Pellaea in our area, and typical of sunny north-facing areas on granite and rhyolite tors.
+Most common Pellaea in our area.
+On granite and rhyolite.
 SIMILAR SPECIES: Identify by oval spine-tipped leaflets.
-P. intermedia has round leaflets without spines. |
+P. intermedia has round leaflets without spines.
+1931 SE AZ records of P. mucronata, a similar California species, may be misidentifications. |

 ![]() |